gazetteerhk/census_explorer/README.md

 Go to `/scripts` dir and run `python data_preparation.py`.
 This script will download original xlsx files, extract cleaned data to JSON, generate translation mappping, and generate combined CSV files.

+You can also generate translation files with this script by uncommenting a few lines, but this should not be necessary, as the files are included in the repo under `/frontend/locale`

 All the data files are under `/scripts/data` dir.

 ### Backend